-15. Does the Board withhold Federal income tax from unemployment and sickness benefits?
+17. Does the RRB withhold Federal income tax from unemployment and sickness benefits?

 The RRB withholds Federal income tax from unemployment and sickness benefits only if requested to do so by the beneficiary.
-A beneficiary can request withholding of 10 percent of his or her unemployment benefits by filing Form W-4V with the Board.
-A beneficiary can request withholding from sickness benefits by filing Form W-4S.
+A beneficiary can request withholding of 10 percent of his or her unemployment benefits by filing IRS Form W-4V, Voluntary Withholding Request, with the RRB.
+A beneficiary can request withholding from sickness benefits by filing IRS Form W-4S, Request for Federal Income Tax Withholding from Sick Pay.

-16. Are railroad retirement and railroad unemployment and sickness benefits paid by the RRB subject to State income taxes?
+18. Are railroad retirement and railroad unemployment and sickness benefits paid by the RRB subject to State income taxes?